May 17! (The Norwegian independence day)

-All Norwegians have a relationship with 17 May.
-Despite the fact that this day too there are some who pass away, lose their lives in accidents or otherwise experience May 17 as anything but a holiday, we all, at one time or another, have a good memory from this day.
+All Norwegians have a relationship with 17.
+May.
+Despite the fact that also on this day someone passes away, lose their lives in accidents or otherwise experience May 17 as anything but a cheerful holiday, we all, at one time or another, have good memories from this day.

 My father was frugal.
 With four children and a wife at home, it goes without saying.
 He did not want to spend a lot of money on hot dogs in bread.
 (Remember this was in the 70’s, hot dogs were party food)

 Instead, he showed up every May 17. with a large thermos of ready-cooked dinner sausages and a 24 pack of sausage bread, brought ketchup and mustard.